tierninho/electron/docs/api/app.md

 Imports the certificate in pkcs12 format into the platform certificate store.
-`callback` is called with the `result` of import operation, a value of `0` indicates success while any other value indicates failure according to Chromium [net_error_list](https://code.google.com/p/chromium/codesearch#chromium/src/net/base/net_error_list.h).
+`callback` is called with the `result` of import operation, a value of `0` indicates success while any other value indicates failure according to chromium [net_error_list](https://code.google.com/p/chromium/codesearch#chromium/src/net/base/net_error_list.h).

 ### `app.disableHardwareAcceleration()`